Peikar Orthodontics

 One-on-One with Dr. Peikar

 You will meet with Dr. Peikar to review your records, discuss your goals, and receive his professional recommendation.
-He will explain what each option looks like, how long it may take, and what to expect.
-This is your time to ask questions and feel confident moving forward.

 Contract & Design your own payment plan